MEET THE TEAM

 Hans cites the conservation work CRC has been involved with as some of his most memorable and proud projects to be a part of.
 As a keen mountain biker, building sections of the mountain bike world cup track at Fort William is also up there as a work highlight.

-Hans can be spotted riding in Aberdeenshire in his spare time and last year donned the CRC jersey for a local Enduro race series, as you can see the colour made it easy to spot him.
+Hans can be spotted riding in Aberdeenshire in his spare time and back in 2019 donned the CRC jersey for a local Enduro race series, as you can see the colour made it easy to spot him.

 Labourer-turned-Office Manager April is a Jack of all trades who is equally at home with Office 365 or driving a dumper!
 Since joining CRC in 2017 one of her most memorable projects was being a part of the construction of trails at Glenlivet Trail Centre, “I’m very proud of the blue trail,